 - Warm Water: Best for synthetic, permanent press fabrics.
 Warm water should be chosen for any colored garments that are heavily soiled with oil or stains.

 - Hot Water: Best for white cotton fabrics that are worn or used close to the body like underwear, socks, and bedsheets.
 If you have laundry that has really heavy soil like work jeans, mechanics' overalls, kids' play clothes, and cleanliness is more important than protecting the color, hot water may be needed to remove the stains.

 The rinse cycle water temperature should always be cold.
 This will save money on utility costs, and warmer temperatures are not needed for rinse cycles.

 Using the correct cycle for washing and spinning will help clean your clothes and keep them looking their best.
 Below, see the various washer settings explained to help you choose the right cycle every time.

-- Delicate, Hand Wash, or Wool: These setting are very similar and interchangeable and should be used for delicate, fragile items like lingerie, lace, and silk.
+- Delicate, Hand Wash, or Wool: These settings are very similar and interchangeable and should be used for delicate, fragile items like lingerie, lace, and silk.
 They feature lower speeds of agitation or tumbling during the wash cycle as well as lower speed spins.
 The lower speed and shorter wash cycle will help prevent stretching and ripping of fabric, which also makes them appropriate washer settings for shoes.

 - Rapid Wash or Speed Wash: In an ideal world, you would never use this cycle because laundry would be done in full loads.
-But this is the real world and quite often there is a last minute need for a special shirt or uniform to be washed alone.
+However, this is the real world and quite often there is a last-minute need for a special shirt or uniform to be washed alone.
 This setting has a shortened wash cycle and a high-speed spin to shorten drying times.
 It is not recommended for heavily soiled items or delicate items.